 Context and Dataset

-In this lesson students will interpret trends for and form hypotheses using be usingdata from the Multidimensional Suicide-related Response Inventory-28 (MSRI-28) published by Dr. Augustine Osman, Professor of Clinal Psychology, University of Texas at San Antonio.
-Students will document results as a summative project.Students
+Students will interpret trends for and form hypotheses using data from the Multidimensional Suicide-related Response Inventory-28 (MSRI-28) published by Dr. Augustine Osman, Professor of Clinal Psychology, University of Texas at San Antonio.
+Students will document results as a summative project.

 Learning Objectives